alexanderpavlovets/react_dashboard/README.md

 - npm run build - gues what will happen ).
 Investigate how to deploy on own server.
 - redux - basically not for react , youcan use it with any library. react-redux - in this case
 - redux "createStore" function.
 What is "store" - general state storage in general.
 Refer to redux github
+- Learn how to use async/await with react/redux

+# maybe once more take a look at traversity - maybe implement as Founbdvideo - hardcore a bit )